 He continues, “Ben, grab your wife and give her a real kiss at the altar.
 I don’t want to see any of this little ‘peck’ stuff.”
 And we did just that.
 Afterward, Ben looked over to see Al’s stake president, with a proud look on his face, give Ben a thumbs-up.

 Ben: I never had a problem with kissing.
 In first grade, I was called to the principal’s office for playing kissing tag.
-On my first date with Al, I remember thinking thirty minutes into our date, Ben, you’d better kiss this girl tonight.
+On my first date with Al, I remember thinking 30 minutes into our date, Ben, you’d better kiss this girl tonight.
 I was lovestruck by her and, naturally, I wanted to kiss her.
 Even though she told me she never kisses on the first date, I was going to change that.
 At the end of the night, after a really amazing time together, I leaned in and she leaned in.
 At the last second, I tricked her and gave her an Eskimo kiss—first, to keep her humble, and second, to play hard to get.
 I mean, she desperately wanted me to kiss her.
 She’ll never admit that, but it’s the truth.
 Physical affection has always played a big role in our relationship.
 We have never been shy about showing it, and I believe it’s this kind of affection that has helped us have such a good relationship since day one.

 “Always greet and depart with a kiss.”
 More counsel from our marriage temple interview that rang true to us both.
 Neither of us will ever forget the time when we were dating and we had to take our separate cars back to Ben’s house.
 We subconsciously left to make the drive without giving each other a kiss.
 No big deal, right?
 As soon as we both put our cars in drive, the whole drive there just felt different: a bad different.
 It felt like something was missing, and it was.
 We made a habit to always greet and depart with a kiss.
-But not just when you leave and return, just to show affection in general. at effort of actively thinking about it, then doing it, has always been a good idea.
+But not just when you leave and return, just to show affection in general.
+That effort of actively thinking about it, then doing it, has always been a good idea.
 Every day.
 It may seem like a small detail that can be overlooked, but don’t fall into this trap.
 Maybe a small departing kiss won’t alter your life, but going a long time without them will.

 This totally includes hand-holding too.
 And don’t tell us your heart doesn’t melt when you see an elderly couple holding hands in public.
 Their show of affection comes from years of building good relationship habits.
 However you show affection is fine, just make sure you show it every day.
 It could be playing with their hair while watching Netflix, giving them back scratches, or spooning.
 It includes footsie at the dinner table, even when you’re eating at your in-laws’.